mdwaquarahmad/fortune500-rag/README.md

 - This project uses OpenAI's GPT-4o for text generation
 - Built with LangChain for RAG pipeline orchestration
 - Utilizes Chroma DB for vector storage
+- Uses Streamlit for the user interface and matplotlib for visualization
+- Thanks to the maintainers of pypdf, python-docx, python-pptx, and pytesseract